ffnord/ffnord-puppet-gateway/README.md

 The firewall rules created are collected in `/etc/iptables.d`, they are not applied automatically!
 You have to call `build-firewall` to apply them.

+### On Debian jessie
+you have to load the ip_tables and ip_conntrack module manally before applying the puppet manifest:

+    modprobe ip_tables
+    modprobe ip_conntrack

+On Debian jessie add it to autoĺoad on reboot:

+    echo ip_conntrack >> /etc/modules

 ### Run Puppet

-On Debian jessie you have to load the iptables module manally before applying the puppet manifest:

-    modprobe ip_tables

 To apply the puppet manifest (e.g. saved as `/root/gateway.pp`) run: